frodo4fingers/PyNit/README.md

 PyNit.py -c          --> will [c]lear wallpaper entries from obmenu
-PyNit.py -B          --> will [B]ackup the menu.xml and all nitrogen configs from given paths with a time stamp PyNit.py -r -s       --> will [r]andomly choose the wallpaper at given time step in seconds. run second time to stop.
-PyNit.py -T -t -s -z --> will create a [T]ransition between two consecutive wallpapers with given count of s[t]eps, then rest for a few [s]econds. due to the overlay process a resolution or picture si[z]e must be given if not 1920x1080 (default). run second time to stop.
+PyNit.py -B          --> will [B]ackup the menu.xml and all nitrogen configs from given paths with a time stamp PyNit.py -r -s       --> will [r]andomly choose the wallpaper at given time step in seconds. run second time to stop. bPyNit.py -T -t -s -z --> will create a [T]ransition between two consecutive wallpapers with given count of s[t]eps, then rest for a few [s]econds. due to the overlay process a resolution or picture si[z]e must be given if not 1920x1080 (default). run second time to stop.
 ```

 what i fixed
 ----------------------
 - writing to/ deleting from your xml-file is now bug free!!
 - the backup function won't backup the backups
+- if natsorted is installed your wallpapers will appear properly sorted in ObMenu

 TO DO
 ----------------------